You know your HIV viral load but do you know what affects mental health?

 To help you plan for your next appointment and helpful questions to ask, go to What To Ask for tips and downloadable questions.

 Lifestyle choices that can have a negative impact on mental health are more common among people who are living with HIV.
-This can include drinking a lot of alcohol or taking recreational drugs.
+This can include drinking a lot of alcohol, smoking, or taking recreational drugs.
 Talk to your healthcare team about what you can do to keep positive lifestyle choices.
 There are many changes you can make to ensure your mind stays as healthy as possible.

 In rare cases, the HIV virus itself can have a physical effect on your brain, as the virus is able to enter the brain and central nervous system shortly after initial infection.
 Over time, this may result in a condition called HIV-associated neurocognitive disorder (HAND), which has a wide range of symptoms including, short attention span, memory loss, headaches, mood swings, poor judgement, confusion, and even weakness in the limbs.
 Talk to your healthcare team about whether screening checks are needed.